-- If you’re covering an outdoor bush, Christmas light nets make the task super-easy.
+- If you’re covering an outdoor bush, so-called “string light nets” make the task super easy.
 Just drape the net over the foliage, plug it in, and enjoy the festive display.
 Most nets are 4-foot by 6-foot and contain 150 bulbs, but as with most holiday lights, you’ll find other size options as well.

-The majority of Christmas lights of all sizes plug into an electrical outlet.
+Most lights of this type plug into a standard electrical outlet.
 But you might prefer to pick up battery-powered strings (which are perfect for spots that aren’t near an electrical outlet) or even solar-powered string lights for use in your outdoor décor—no more running extension cords across the lawn!

 If a simple row of colorful lights isn’t enough of a splash for your liking, go ahead and take it even further.
 Many string lights have small control boxes with a multitude of settings for light patterns.
 Some of the most common include blinking, slow or fast fade, sequential single colors, waves, and sequential on/off patterns.
 If you really want to make a splash, you’ll even find string lights that play music and “dance” the light patterns in rhythm with the tune.

-BEST TEARDROP COLORED LIGHTS: Wintergreen Lighting 25 LED Multicolor Indoor/Outdoor Lights ($19.99)
+1. BEST LARGE COLORED LIGHTS: Wintergreen Lighting LED Multicolor Indoor/Outdoor Lights

 Strung with large C9 LED bulbs, you can certainly use the 17-foot string indoors, but these big lights really shine when used outdoors to frame your home’s roof, highlight an outdoor tree, or jazz up your front porch.
-The multicolored bulbs have an etched, diamond design on the plastic shell for a little extra pizzazz.
-They’ll last for years without burning out, and if you want to go longer, you can plug up to 80 strings together to wind around your entire house.
-Says one pleased buyer, “Beautiful colors, really adds to our outdoor display!”
+The multicolored bulbs have an etched diamond design on the plastic shell for a little extra pizzazz.
+They’ll last for years without burning out, and you can plug up to 80 strings together to wind around your entire house.

-At 66 feet long, this string of 200 multicolored LED mini lights is long enough to wrap around a 5- to 6-foot tall Christmas tree.
+At 66 feet long, this set of 200 multicolored LED mini lights is long enough to wrap around a 5- to 6-foot tall Christmas tree.
 Need more length?
 No problem!
 You can plug up to 22 strings of these lights together to decorate even the tallest tree.
 Or use the lights to weave through the staircase banister, jazz up the mantelpiece, or frame a doorway.
 You’ll get years of use at very low energy consumption.
-In the words of a happy customer, “These work perfectly for our holiday tree.
-Love how long the strand is and how bright the lights are.”